MACON — Johnson goalkeeper Cooper Bowen played like he wasn’t just hungry, but starving.

 If Bowen, a junior, was the foundation, senior Michael Arcia provided the aesthetics, finding an open space in the Chiefs defense and sliding a low, off-foot shot past McIntosh keeper Jonathan Bennett with 13:44 left for the lone strike of the contest.

 “I saw that I wasn’t being marked so I asked for the ball and was able to put a shot past him,” Arcia said.
 “I’m not right-footed but it was there so I hit it.
 It was just an incredible feeling when I saw it hit the net.”

 After that, the Knights defense thwarted two more McIntosh charges behind unsung heroes like Villanel Albarran and Junior Arellano, who both made goal-saving blocks and pestered the McIntosh attackers the entire game.

 It was the fourth shutout of the playoffs for the Knights, who over the years have been known more for their offensive firepower than ability to shut down opponents.

 “Cooper was a wall.
 Villanel was just awesome,” Johnson coach Brian Shirley said.
 “Our entire defense has just been lights out the entire playoffs.
 It really started after the Peachtree Ridge game and has been a big focus for us.”

 They needed as much defense as they could muster against the likes of McIntosh playmakers Jake Donaldson, Addison Dattilo, and Mason Harris.
-The Knights, however, never allowed Donaldson an open look, save for on direct kicks, while Harris manufactured just three half looks at goal.
+The Knights, however, never allowed Donaldson an open look, save for on direct kicks, while Harris manufactured just three first-half looks at goal.
 Dattillo was never a factor as he was forced more to the defensive end during Johnson attacks.

 “Our goal was to just keep putting pressure on them and control the possessions,” Shirley said.
 “I thought we did a great job of that the entire game.”